 The centerpiece of positive employee relations is open communication.
 And that means communicating more than start times, work standards, and deadlines.

-Your corporate culture should feature a focus on two-way communication and creating a safe space for employees to convey personal needs.
+Your corporate culture should feature a focus on two-way communication, removing any remote work distraction and creating a safe space for employees to convey personal needs.
 Employees should feel comfortable expressing themselves to their supervisors, with information flowing up the chain of command just as easily as it flows down the chain.

 Help managers and executives keep the lines of communication open by building feedback moments into regular performance reviews and team meetings.
 Also, coach supervisors on how to solicit feedback and make employees feel comfortable sharing their concerns.